-- You’re located in a remote or very remote area.
+- You’re located in a rural or remote area.

 - You provide services to a significant number of Aboriginal and Torres Strait Islander peoples anywhere in Australia.

-- residential aged care services under the Aged Care Act 1997
+- providers who deliver residential aged care services under the Aged Care Act 1997

 - home care through the Home Care Packages Program